w3c/web-roadmaps/README.md

 ## Translating a roadmap

-*Note (October 2017): this part is maturing but is still unstable, and will likely evolve based on further practical experience with translating roadmaps.*
+*Note (January 2018): this part should be mostly stable now, but it may still evolve based on practical experience with translating roadmaps.*

 The translator needs to provide:

 * Translated versions of the HTML pages.
 See [Translating HTML pages](#translating-html-pages).
 * Translations of specification titles, feature names, group names and other labels used in the roadmap.
 See [Creating a `translations.xx.json` file](#creating-a-translationsxxjson-file).
 * Translations of the table of contents (the `toc.json`) file.
 See [Translating the `toc.json` file](#translating-the-tocjson-file).
+* The list of translations in the `toc.json` file so that the framework can generate links in the footer to switch from one language to another.
+See [List translations in the `toc.json` file](#list-translations-in-the-tocjson-file).

 To maintain translations over time, it is wise to use Git tags to create snapshots of a roadmap whenever a significant update is needed.
 Maintaining the translation then becomes a matter of comparing the latest snapshot with the previous one.
 The translator can retrieve the ZIP that contains the HTML files to translate from GitHub.